A structural map of what organises you beneath adaptation

 - assess readiness and suitability

-- locate where you are in your identity evolution
+- locate where you are in relation to identity work

 Important boundaries